Skip to main content

 Bring at least double the dollar value of your booth fee.

 If your booth costs $150, bring at least $300 in product — and aim for much more.
 This at least ensures you can cover your costs if things go reasonably well, while you gather the real-world data you need to plan better next time.
+And make sure you have vendor insurance sorted before you go — many fairs require it with your application.

 Last updated: April 2026